leangjia/blender_docs/manual/editors/3dview/navigate/navigation.rst

 :kbd:`Ctrl-Numpad4` and :kbd:`Ctrl-Numpad6` as with orbiting
 (note: you can replace :kbd:`Ctrl` with :kbd:`Shift`).

-For those without a middle mouse button, you can hold :kbd:`Shift-Alt` while dragging with :kbd:`LMB`.
+If your input device has no middle button, you can hold :kbd:`Shift-Alt` while dragging with :kbd:`LMB`.

 .. _editors_3dview_navigation_zoom: